PinkyCodeMaster/Honor/README.md

 - ESLint configuration with @antfu/eslint-config
 - TailwindCSS integration
 - Basic project structure
+- shadcn/ui installation with all components
+- UI update script for component management

 ### 🚧 In Progress
 - Component library setup with shadcn/ui